schatzlab/appliedgenomics2017/assignments/projects/projectides.md

 7. Develop ChromHMM/Segway postprocessing algorithm to label the states with their biological functions:
 [Segway Protocol](http://biorxiv.org/content/early/2016/10/17/080382)

 8. Explore how single cell analysis works with minimal amounts of coverage.
-Reproduce the results from the Monocle paper, and experiment with how well it performs using lower amounts of coverage:
+For example, reproduce the results from the Monocle paper, and experiment with how well it performs using lower amounts of coverage:
 [Monocle](http://www.nature.com/nbt/journal/v32/n4/abs/nbt.2859.html)

-9. Benchmark how different single cell pipelines work at recognizing different cell types [MetaNeighbor](https://www.nature.com/articles/s41467-018-03282-0)
+9. Benchmark how different single cell pipelines work at recognizing different cell types:
+[MetaNeighbor](https://www.nature.com/articles/s41467-018-03282-0)

 ## Evolution and Disease Genomics